mansueli/blog_backup/clm69aa0i000709ic8xducice.md

   ip inet NOT NULL,
   timestamp timestamptz DEFAULT NOW()
 );
--- This logged sequence will cause issues to restore the DB if it is logged:
 DROP SEQUENCE IF EXISTS request_log_id_seq;

--- We recreate the sequence as an unlogged sequence:
 CREATE UNLOGGED SEQUENCE request_log_id_seq
     START WITH 1
     INCREMENT BY 1